 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a policy and procedure to assist Texas Tech-sponsored camps in complying with the requirements imposed by the Texas Education Code, Section 51.976, which requires certain employees of campus programs for minors to receive sexual abuse and child molestation awareness training and examination.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the University Counsel with substantive revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Chief Compliance and Security Officer with substantive revisions forwarded to the Chief of Staff for the President.